 Valentine’s Day is just a few weeks away.
-Since we’ve had kids, my husband and I haven’t taken Valentine’s Day too seriously.
-We stay home and put the kids to bed and try to have a romantic dinner together–usually between requests for one last drink of water and one more story.
+We’re celebrating with a Valentine’s night in and a brownie sundae for two!
+We stay home and put the kids to bed and try to have a romantic dinner together–usually between requests for one last drink of water and one more story :)

 Dessert is something I really try to make special.
 Here is an idea I’ve been kicking around for a few years and decided to try finally.
 Pear Ice Cream is incredibly delicious.
 (I made my husband a believer just yesterday.)
 Pears and chocolate are a match made in heaven, so naturally Pear Ice Cream and Hazelnut Brownies are perfection.
 I think it will be just the thing for our